gaeljw/gaeljw.github.io/docs/prometheus_to_otel.markdown

 Each dependency declared above plays a different role:

-- `opentelemetry-sdk` is the main dependency which will allow you to both define metrics and expose them.
+- `opentelemetry-sdk` is the main dependency that will allow you to both define metrics and expose them.
 It’s a wrapper of other dependencies.

     It includes `opentelemetry-api`.
 If you are writing a library, you should depend only on the API.